New World's huge PvP wars risk alienating anyone not in a big company

 If I knew there was no chance of me getting to participate, I could live with that, but instead New World keeps you hoping until the last moment.
 You can see if you've been selected, but everyone who hasn't ends up in the back-up pile so that they can be brought in if someone doesn't turn up.
 It's a sensible solution to the problem of absent combatants, but it's harder to swallow when you've signed up for four wars and are still waiting to get into your first.
 So far, I've had to rely on watching streamers duke it out, which might be worse than not getting to experience the fights at all.

 For those playing on one of the busy launch servers, there's another problem: queues.
-If your war is during peak hours, you might have to start queuing an hour or more early just to make sure you get in on time.
+If your war is during peak hours, you might have to start queuing hours before just to make sure you get in on time.
 That's simply not possible for most people, and certainly not preferable when there's still a chance they won't be able to participate even if they get there before the bell rings.
 You can be on time and be selected and still get screwed over, since companies can boot people from the war even once it's started.

 The way in which wars work also makes me a bit concerned about the future of New World's PvP.
 Once enough influence has been gained in a territory to declare war, the vanguard—the company leading the war—is picked by lottery, but not everyone is equal.
 The companies that contribute the most are more likely to be picked, allowing the larger ones to snowball.

 At level 60 you can participate in Outpost Rush, another structured PvP mode, but one designed to get you fighting immediately instead of marking it down in your calendar.
 But that's not much of a salve if you're level 20.
-And while you can still participate in the world PvP whenever you want, unless you're in a big company you'll effectively be working for someone else, helping them grab more territory or defending what they already hold.
+And while you can still participate in the world PvP whenever you want, unless you're in one of the dominant companies you'll effectively be working for someone else, helping them grab more territory or defending what they already hold.
+Sure, you'll get some rewards, and your faction will benefit from the win, but that increasingly feels like a consolation prize.

 On Reddit, players have been expressing their frustration but also trying to come up with solutions.
 It's a tricky one.
 I think Amazon has designed a really good PvP system, but in practice it's one that mostly benefits an elite minority.
 Because companies obviously pick the higher level players, one solution I like the sound of is brackets that take into account gear scores and other metrics, using them to create different war instances.
 Another solution with promise is the idea of weekly cooldowns, reducing the number of prospective combatants.